patilswapnilv/reactpress/README.md

 ### 3 - Add your wordpress api to hippogriff.config.js

-By default, reactpress uses a demo API.
+By default, Hippogriff uses a demo API.
 To connect your own API, edit **hippogriff.config.js** file and edit variable **wordpressApiUrl** so that it points to your wordpress API.
 Don't forget the **wp-json** at the end of the url.

 ```js
 module.exports = {